topas/Bootstrap-TypeaheadCombo/README.md

 # Bootstrap Typeahead Combobox

-Simply textbox input with typeahead and dropdown button.
+Simply textbox input with typeahead and dropdown button for displaying all items.

 Based on Bootstrap Combobox by Daniel Farrell https://github.com/danielfarrell/bootstrap-combobox